 Try Chickens for Cherry Worm Control

 All last year, I ran my chickens in my orchard hoping that they’d help keep down emerging nasty bugs from turning into adult moths and flies come spring.
 The chickens took care of our emerging worms!
-BUT, not our neighbors’ and I didn’t get around to spraying (organic).
+However, the chickens couldn’t patrol my neighbors orchard, so this was only partly effective.

-Consequently, we lost all our yellow cherries which, the birds don’t bother much because of their color.
+Consequently, we lost all our yellow cherries to worms (although the birds don’t bother much because of their color).
 We’ve had some worms in our sour cherries (with no spray) and there were some in the sweet cherries (with pheromone lures).
 However, we just picked them out and gave them to the chickens who were very appreciative.

 My three year old kept calling them cute – “Look, mamma, I found another little worm; isn’t he cuuuuute?!”